 🍌 Are smoothie bowls actually healthy?

-Smoothie bowls actually share the same health benefits as smoothies.
-They are considered healthy because they contain a variety of whole, natural foods and are naturally sweetened.
-Plus, smoothie bowls are made even healthier with the addition of some "superfood" ingredients such as chia seeds and hemp hearts.
-Everything is good in moderation, just be careful not to overdo it with large portions and high-calorie ingredients.
+Smoothie bowls share the same health benefits as smoothies.
+They are healthy because they contain a variety of whole, natural foods and are naturally sweetened.
+Plus, smoothie bowls are made even more nutritious with some "superfood" ingredients such as chia seeds and hemp hearts.
+Everything is good in moderation; be careful not to overdo it with large portions and high-calorie ingredients.

-I hope you really like this recipe for a Super Thick Fruity/Banana Smoothie Bowl!
-Let me know in the comments below how you liked the recipe, and what toppings you used.
+I hope you like this recipe for a Super Thick Fruity/Banana Smoothie Bowl!
+Let me know in the comments below how you liked the recipe and what toppings you used.